Navigation Home - AA-Fishing Lakes Fish

-Throughout the state of Oregon you can find waters with populations of sunfish, including bluegill, green sunfish, pumpkinseed, redear sunfish, warmouth, white bass and yellow perch.
-Ice fishing for perch, bluegill or other sunfish is a great way to get kids involved with fishing and the great outdoors.
+Throughout the state of Oregon you can find waters with populations of panfish, including bluegill, green sunfish, pumpkinseed sunfish, redear sunfish, warmouth and yellow perch.

 Bluegill